Europeans in Oceania: New Caledonia

 In the 19th century, sexual liaisons between European sailors and native Oceanian women were very common, particularly in New Zealand and Tahiti.
 However, this was not the case for most of New Caledonia, with local cultural norms often forbidding such acts of promiscuity.
 The islands of Maré and Lifou tended to have women who were less self-conscious about cultural norms.
 Some swam out to ships and posed erotically in the water for the sailors.
 Even married women from these islands were known to go with sailors into their cabins.

 On September 24, 1853, Admiral Febvrier Despointes annexed New Caledonia on behalf of France, in order to forestall any potential move by the British.
 Paddon's trading posts ceased to exist not long afterwards.
 Napoleon III of France ordered a decree to make New Caledonia a penal colony on September 2, 1863.
 The penal colony officially began in 1864, with the first convoy of transported convicts arriving in Nouméa on May 9.
 Approximately 5,000 French political prisoners were sent during the first year of operation.
 The significant distance between Europe and Oceania made New Caledonia an ideal location for opponents to the various regimes which rose to power in France following the French Revolution of 1848.
 Convicts often suffered from emotional isolation, boredom, and a lack of communication with France.

-The country forced both male and female convicts to remain in New Caledonia for a period equivalent to the duration of their prison sentence, the aim of this was primarily to boost their colony's overall population.
+The country forced both male and female convicts to remain in New Caledonia for a period equivalent to the duration of their prison sentence, the aim of this being primarily to boost their colony's overall population.
 Of the first 4,500 convicts sent, only 20 were women.
 Cut off from family and loved ones, they languished in an overwhelmingly male environment.
 In their first year or two, some managed to establish sexual relations with the Kanak population on the Isle of Pines.
 Missionaries working in New Caledonia were eventually able to convince authorities to prohibit contact between the female convicts and the Kanaks.
 The French women on the Isle of Pines also offered themselves sexually to the male prisoners, but this promiscuity did not substitute for familial attachment.
-Prisoner Henri Messager reported in 1878 that of 30 French women, "twenty-five serve five hundred men, and this under the eyes of their husbands ... it's disgusting".
+Prisoner Henri Messager reported in 1878 that of 30 French women, "twenty-five serve five hundred men, and this under the eyes of their husbands... it's disgusting".